Liver is nature's true superfood.

 - vitamin B12

-We won't go into too much detail about the individual B Vitamins except it's worth digging a little into B12 as this one is exclusively found in animal foods and liver is very rich in this essential nutrient.
+We won't go into too much detail about the individual B Vitamins except it's worth digging a little into B12 - this is exclusively found in animal foods and liver is rich in this essential nutrient.

-Vitamin B12 is involved in many processes throughout the body but most notably making red blood cells and keeping the nervous system healthy as well as releasing energy from the foods we eat, a deficiency usually shows itself as anemia at first but can lead to degeneration of the nervous system if not spotted.
+Vitamin B12 is involved in many processes throughout the body but most notably making red blood cells and keeping the nervous system healthy.
+It also releases energy from the foods we eat.
+Any deficiency usually shows itself as anaemia at first but can also lead to degeneration of the nervous system if not spotted.

 Iron